Mediterranean Green Bean Salad

 If you want to make it extra impressive, arrange the green beans on a platter so they’re all going in the same direction.
 Looks pretty, and it’s simple to do.

-Serve the bean salad right away, or refrigerate it until you’re ready.
-If it’s going to be a little while, reserve the walnuts and sprinkle them on right before serving.
+Serve.
+The bean salad can be served right away, or you can refrigerate it until you’re ready.
+If it’s going to be a little while, reserve the walnuts and sprinkle those on the salad right before serving.

-- Omit the walnuts, or replace with pistachios or toasted almonds.
+- Not a fan of walnuts?
+Simply omit them or replace with pistachios or toasted almonds.

-- Add sliced fresh grape tomatoes to the platter with the green beans before drizzling with vinaigrette.
+- Add fresh grape tomatoes (sliced or halved) to the platter with the green beans before drizzling with vinaigrette.

 - Use your favorite variety of olives or omit them.

-- Top salad with a sprinkling of feta cheese.
+- Add cheese: Top the salad with feta cheese or goat cheese.

 - Substitute balsamic vinegar for the red wine vinegar.

-- These toppings and vinaigrette would taste great on almost any vegetable.
-Replace the green beans with another vegetable of your choice.
+- Replace the green beans with another vegetable of your choice.
+The toppings and vinaigrette taste great on almost any vegetable.

-- Not a fan of green beans?
+- Looking for another salad?
 Try my classic spinach salad with warm bacon dressing or gazpacho salad with homemade croutons.
 A panzanella salad is always a hit, too.

 If you have leftover salad, cover and refrigerate for up to 24 hours.
 The marinated beans will discolor slightly because of the vinegar but the salad will taste great.